NetGovern/api-guidelines/docs/protocol/status_codes.md

         content:
             "application/problem+json":
                 schema:
-                    $ref: <ref to common Probem schema >
+                    $ref: <ref to common Problem schema >
 ```

-- APIs MUST NOT return a status code that is not defined in these tables.
+- APIs SHOULD NOT return a status code that is not defined in these tables.
 - APIs MAY return only some of status codes defined in these tables.

 ## Success Codes